 - Email

-Email marketing can drive demand for an event and increase registrations, keep attendees informed before the event and be used to engage attendees leading up to your virtual event, and finally through feedback surveys.
+Email marketing can drive demand for an event and increase registrations, keep attendees informed before the event and be used to engage attendees leading up to your virtual event, and finally, through feedback surveys.
 Email is the best way to communicate with attendees at all stages of the event.
 Use an email marketing tool that can deliver branded, personalized emails, automate when emails are sent and to whom based on attendee data, and provide open rates and click-through metrics.

 - Online Event Guide & Mobile Event App

 One of the most important pieces of event technology for virtual events, the online event guide and mobile event app are home base for attendees during the event.
 You may find this surprising, but mobile event apps are as critical to in-person events as they are to virtual ones.
 These tools work on mobile devices and web browsers and are the main information hub for attendees.
-Agendas with links to sessions puts content at attendee’s fingertips.
+Agendas with links to sessions put content at attendee’s fingertips.
 This is where attendees pick and choose what sessions to add to their agenda and where planners gather data on session popularity and attendee engagement.
 These tools also connect attendees and provide messaging tools that allow attendees to network and foster connections virtually.

 - Event Feedback